top of page

 CIH Sundip.webp

 My work is grounded in the belief that health is never just physical or psychological — it emerges from the dynamic relationship between body, mind, and environment.
-As an Integrative Clinician, over the past 15 years I have trained extensively in Osteopathy, Clinical Hypnotherapy, Psychotherapy (in supervised training), Pilates, Strength & Conditioning and anatomical human dissection studies. â€‹

 I work with people who arrive with a wide range of intentions and goals.
-For some, the focus may be on short-term relief from pain or stress; for others, the work naturally develops into a medium-term process of recovery, rehabilitation, or adjustment.
-For many, it becomes a longer-term exploration of deeper patterns — physical, emotional, and behavioural — with the aim of creating lasting change through expanding awareness and experience of the integrated self.
+For some, the focus may be on short-term relief from pain or stress.
+For others, the work naturally develops into a medium-term process of recovery, rehabilitation, or adjustment.
+For many, it becomes a longer-term exploration of deeper physical, emotional, and behavioural patterns, with the aim of creating lasting change through expanding awareness and experience of the integrated self.

 Anchor 1